Roblox/roact/docs/guide/elements.md

 Mounting is the process of creating a Roact component instance as well as any associated Roblox Instances.

-`Roact.mount` returns a handle that we can later use to update or destroy that object with `Roact.reconcile` and `Roact.unmount`.
+`Roact.mount` returns a handle that we can later use to update or destroy that object with `Roact.update` and `Roact.unmount`.

 ## Changing What's Rendered
-In order to change the UI that we've created, we need to create a new set of elements and *reconcile* the existing tree to match it.
+In order to change the UI that we've created, we need to create a new set of elements and *update* the existing tree to match it.

 Reconciliation is the term that Roact uses to describe the process of updating an existing UI to match what the program wants it to look like at any given time.